 2. The Christmas Candy Cane

-A legend says a candy maker created the candy cane in the 18th century.
+According to legend, a candy maker created the candy cane in the 18th century.
 He wanted to share the true meaning of Christmas with children in his town.
-He prayed and ask God to help him find a way to do this.
+He prayed and asked God to help him find a way to do this.
 That prayer led him to an idea—the candy cane.